CrackerakiUA/ui-cropper/README.md

 ### live-view

 *Optional*.
 By default, to reduce CPU usage and lag mostly for huge result images, when a user drags/resizes the crop area, the result image is only updated after the user stops dragging/resizing.
 This is a bit complex part then change on fly, to make it work you have to create object in your controller and assign a variable block to it with try value.
 After that cropper will bind function "render" which will accept callback and that callback will return dataURL.
 Example of object {block: true}.

+### init-max-area

+*Optional*.
+This initialize the crop area with max size, depends on the type and aspect ration.

 ### area-type